Harald-U/istio101/workshop/exercise-3/README.md

 ![](../README_images/fileeditor2.png)

 1. Find the env section near the end of the file.
-Replace YOUR_API_KEY with the API_KEY provided earlier.
-YOUR_URL should be edited to be `https://gateway.watsonplatform.net/tone-analyzer/api`.
-If you created the service in `au-syd`, this URL should instead be: `https://gateway-syd.watsonplatform.net/tone-analyzer/api` Save the file and close the web file browser.
+Replace YOUR_API_KEY with the **apikey** and YOUR_URL with the **url**, both provided earlier, it looks similar to `https://api.us-south.tone-analyzer.watson.cloud.ibm.com/instances/xxx-xxx-xxx-xxx-xxx`.
+Save the file and close the web file browser.

 Note: You may have trouble editing this file with some browsers, particularly Edge.
 If you're having trouble, try clicking the name of the file in the top tab, and then moving your cursor and making edits using the arrow keys and keyboard. `ctrl+c` is copy, and `ctrl+v` is paste.